botworld-wiki/beatburger.github.io/pages/botpack.md

 <div markdown="1" class=" ghcms ghcms-intro">

-That's the stuff you use to cast stuff or have things
+Mom gave you a Botpack, now you're a real Botmaster!
+With it you can control your [bots](/bots), cast powerful abilities, equip useful boosters and use fun gadgets.

-Unlock slots by defeating the [Arena Masters](https://www.botworld.wiki/arena-masters)
+Unlock all your module slots by defeating the [Arena Masters](https://www.botworld.wiki/arena-masters)

 </div>